How To Raise Money For Your Creative Projects

 Artists who work in your field

-Your parents who know you might not really know much about your work
+Your parents who know you and might not really know much about your work

 Thinking of the different “selling points” or vocabulary needed to explain your project to different levels of involvement will help you build a profile, a public-facing platform that many people might access and have questions/comments about.

-Think of other people that might be willing to get on board.
+Think of other people that might be willing to get onboard.
 Perhaps it’s not at the artist level, but you might have a friend who is really good at numbers/accounting and is willing to lend a hand or run you through the basics of expenses, budgeting, and fundraising.
 If you don't have a "numbers" friend, try this course by Scott Hartley Raising Money For Your Startup

 Connect with similar minded artists or people in your community.